qaware/protocurl/README.md

   * https://pkg.go.dev/google.golang.org/protobuf/proto#pkg-types
 * Adapt tests such that they run on GitHub Windows + macOS + Linux runners with the native protoCURL CLI against the test server
-* Licensing, since jaegertracing/protobuf is included.
+* Licensing, since protoc is included.
 * Bundle protoc together inside the release ZIP.
   * Mention authors and licenses for protoc when bundling
   * We want to use GoReleaser for this: https://goreleaser.com/customization/archive/